What is contact tracing?

 The interviewer will ask questions to understand the details of your exposure to the case.
 They will identify the date you were last in close contact to the case (last exposure) to determine your quarantine period.
 Quarantine is the practice of separating someone who may have been exposed to a virus from other people to see if the person becomes sick.
 This helps prevent the spread of the virus before symptoms develop.
 A quarantine period is usually 14 days after the date you were last exposed to the person with COVID-19.
 This could be longer for household members due to the possibility of repeated exposures.
 This is the period during which you could develop symptoms of COVID-19 based on your exposure to the case.
 During quarantine, it is important to avoid being in close contact with others.

 The contact tracing team will give you guidance and information to manage your quarantine.
 This includes how to maintain proper infection prevention and control measures and monitor for symptoms.
 The contact tracing team will also work with you to ensure that you have food and other necessary supplies for the duration of your quarantine, this includes connecting you with case management services if necessary.

 If I am a case, will you identify me to close contacts when you interview them?

-No, the health district will not identify you to close contacts without your permission.
-In situations where a household member is the close contact, it is likely the interviewer will be using someone’s name, but if permission is not granted outside of the household, no information will be shared.
+No, the health district will not identify you to close contacts without your permission, unless absolutely vital to protect the health and safety of others.
 Please keep in mind that it may be possible for close contacts to identify you based on the dates, times and locations where they were exposed.